gpittarelli/ineedthis/README.md

     this service gets started; a map of them being passed to the second call of `start`. `AliasedServiceName`s allow asking for multiple services of a specific type (TODO: example).
-  - `start` initializes the server; curried so as to be called in two
+  - `start` must be specified to initialize the server; curried so as to be called in two steps:
-    steps:
     1. Arbitrary initialization step: called internally or explicitly by the user to configure an instance of this service
     2. Actual start/linking step: the initialized dependencies are